wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/roborio.png

-The :doc:`NI-roboRIO <roborio-introduction>` is the main robot controller used for FRC.
+The :ref:`NI-roboRIO <docs/software/roborio-info/roborio-introduction:roboRIO Introduction>` is the main robot controller used for FRC.
 The roboRIO serves as the "brain" for the robot running team-generated code that commands all of the other hardware.

 Power Distribution Panel
 ------------------------